php-dev-br/laravel-doc-pt-br/artisan.md

 <a name="tinker"></a>
 ### Tinker (REPL)

-Laravel Tinker is a powerful REPL for the Laravel framework, powered by the [PsySH](https://github.com/bobthecow/psysh) package.
+All Laravel applications include Tinker, a REPL powered by the [PsySH](https://github.com/bobthecow/psysh) package.

-#### Installation

-All Laravel applications include Tinker by default.
-However, you may install it manually if needed using Composer:

-    composer require laravel/tinker

-#### Usage

 Tinker allows you to interact with your entire Laravel application on the command line, including the Eloquent ORM, jobs, events, and more.
 To enter the Tinker environment, run the `tinker` Artisan command:

     php artisan tinker

 You can publish Tinker's configuration file using the `vendor:publish` command:

     php artisan vendor:publish --provider="Laravel\Tinker\TinkerServiceProvider"

-> {note} The `dispatch` helper function and `dispatch` method on the `Dispatchable` class depends on garbage collection to place the job on the queue.
-Therefore, when using tinker, you should use `Bus::dispatch` or `Queue::push` to dispatch jobs.

 #### Command Whitelist